-- → Stop the engine, switch off ignition systems - → Put out all naked flames including pilot lights - → Evacuate the boat if possible - → Vapour will travel, so protect the boat by closing doors, windows and hatches - Never refuel in a lock or next to another boat - → Refuel outboard tanks and generator tanks ashore, well away from the boat - Wipe up any spillage immediately and securely replace the cap on the can
+- → Stop the engine, switch off ignition - > Put out all naked flames including pilot lights - Evacuate the boat if possible - Vapour will travel, so protect the boat by closing doors, windows and hatches - → Never refuel in a lock or next to another boat - Refuel outboard tanks and generator tanks ashore, well away from the boat - → Wipe up any spillage immediately and securely replace the cap on the can friends came back from the pub. they found the couple unconscious from carbon monoxide poisoning.
+Had they stayed for a last drink, the result would have been far worse than severe headaches.

-Breathe easy!
+Breathe easu!

 A sunny autumn weekend?
 Perfect weather for a day's cruising.
-But when the night turned chilly, this boating couple blocked off the draughty ventilators and lit the gas central heating.
-When their friends came back from the pub, they found the couple unconscious from carbon monoxide poisoning.
-Had they stayed for a last drink, the result would have been far worse than severe headaches.
+But when the night turned chillu, this boating couple blocked off the draughty ventilators and lit the gas central heating.
+When their